Zero-inflated Beta distribution regression modeling: Building the model

-We follow a Bayesian approach for modeling fitting.
-We introduce a latent Beta variable $V_i$ such that $Y_i = \max\{0, W_i = 2V_i - 1\}$.
-Then for all $Y_i > 0$, we immediately know $V_i$.
-For $Y_i =0$, we know that if the observation arose from the Beta, by construction, the associated $V_i$ is less than or equal to 0.5.
-Introducing the latent $V_i$ allows us to have the `complete' data.
-Our zero inflated distribution takes the form
+Again, following the above, for all $Y_i > 0$, we immediately know $V_i$.
+For $Y_i =0$, we know that if the observation arose from the Beta, by construction, the associated $V_i$ is less than or equal to $\frac{a}{1+a} = c$.
+Our zero-inflated model takes the form